Narendra Modi: Later terms as chief minister

 During the run-up to the 2007 Gujarat Legislative Assembly election and the 2009 Indian general election, the BJP intensified its rhetoric on terrorism.
 Modi criticised Prime Minister Manmohan Singh "for his reluctance to revive anti-terror legislation" such as the 2002 Prevention of Terrorism Act.
 In 2007, Modi wrote Karmayog, a 101-page booklet discussing manual scavenging.
 In it, he said scavenging is a "spiritual experience" for Valmiks, a sub-caste of Dalits.
 The book was not circulated at that time because of the election code of conduct.
 After the November 2008 Mumbai attacks, the Gujarat government authorised the deployment of 30 high-speed boats for coastal surveillance.
 In July 2007, Modi completed 2,063 consecutive days as chief minister of Gujarat, making him the longest-serving holder of that post.
 The BJP won 122 of 182 state-assembly seats in that year's election.

 Despite the BJP's shift away from explicit Hindutva, Modi's campaigns in 2007 and 2012 Gujarat Legislative Assembly elections contained elements of Hindu nationalism.
 He attended only Hindu religious ceremonies and had prominent associations with Hindu religious leaders.
-During his 2012 campaign, Modi twice refused to wear skullcap gifted by Muslim leaders.
+During his 2012 campaign, Modi twice refused to wear skullcaps gifted by Muslim leaders.
 He did, however, maintain relations with Dawoodi Bohra.
 Modi's 2012 campaign included references to issues known to cause religious polarisation, including Afzal Guru and the death of Sohrabuddin Sheikh.
 The BJP did not nominate any Muslim candidates for the 2012 assembly election.
 During the 2012 campaign, Modi attempted to identify himself with the state of Gujarat, a strategy similar to that used by Indira Gandhi during the Emergency, and projected himself as protecting Gujarat against persecution by the rest of India.
 While campaigning for the 2012 Gujarat Legislative Assembly election, Modi made extensive use of holograms and other technologies, allowing him to reach a large number of people, something he repeated in the 2014 general election.
 Modi won the constituency of Maninagar, defeating Shweta Bhatt of the INC. The BJP won 115 of the 182 seats, continuing its majority during his tenure.
 After his election as Prime Minister of India, Modi resigned as the Gujarat chief minister and as MLA for Maninagar.
 Anandiben Patel succeeded Modi as chief minister.